Butcherbird (album): Reception

 Dylan Marshall from The AU Review said that while Butcherbird "might not have all that many 'instant' classics, it's still a jolly good jaunt", adding: "His connection with the land and its people, as well as those who built the nation's formative identity, are what makes Williamson a national treasure.
 Butcherbird isn't ground breaking, but I don't think it needs to be.
 It's an honest album, and frankly, I'm fine with that."

 Track listing

+Personnel

+Credits adapted from the album's liner notes.